Sirikon/sirikon.me/data/posts/0006-taking-care-of-your-dependencies.md

 We are the ones including data collection mechanisms into our libraries so we can know who is installing it, or where, instead of... just not doing that.

-We are the ones needing a library for a left pad or checking if a string is a valid email instead of writting it by ourselves.
+We are the ones needing a library for a left pad or checking if a string is a valid email in a SPA instead of writting it by ourselves.

+> **EDIT**: As [Waweic suggested](https://pleasehug.me/users/waweic/statuses/101303516693025107), using a good-working external library to check if an email is valid might be the right thing to do in critical environments in terms of security, like a Node.js backend.

 ## Taking action